 All materials coming into contact with the body shall be biocompatible, non-irritating, and non-toxic when used in accordance with the instructions for use.

-Invasive parts shall be sterile and pyrogen-free before use.
+Invasive parts of the devices shall be sterile and pyrogen-free before use.
 Lipolysis devices shall include controls for the application time, the waveform, the energy applied and the temperature reached on or in the body.
-They shall include simultaneous visual and audible automatic alarms for cases where a critical value is reached for one parameter (e.g. temperature, energy and pressure level and duration of use) or for a combination of parameters.
+The controls shall include simultaneous visual and audible automatic alarms for cases where a critical value is reached for one parameter (for example temperature, energy and pressure level and duration of use) or for a combination of parameters.

-Where applicable, manufacturers must further provide the following: low energy preset, emergency stop function (e.g. emergency stop switch), automatic deactivation in case of over-exposure or excessive liposuction, respectively.
+Where applicable, manufacturers shall make sure the devices have the following functions: low energy preset, emergency stop function (for example emergency stop switch), automatic deactivation in case of over-exposure or excessive liposuction, respectively.

-Liposuction, lipolysis and lipoplasty devices are not permitted for home use.
+Liposuction devices, lipolysis devices and lipoplasty devices shall not be used in private environments by lay persons.

-Manufacturers shall provide training to users, covering the conditions for safe and effective use of the device.
+Manufacturers shall provide training to users on safe and effective use of the device.

 Information for safety